Why did we ask...

 Identities shift over time.
 How one identifies today may not define how one understands themselves in the past or future.
 Further, one may not understand their life through the lens of race or may seek to decenter racial predeterminations.
 The Chicago Arts Census recognizes the erasure, violence, and disruption of self that categorization has performed in the past and continues today.
 Race is based on cultural, legal, social, and political determinations, with groupings based on balances of power.

-The Chicago Arts Census asks questions about race and ethnic identities to determine how abundance and scarcity of resources are related to race and ethnicity.
+The Chicago Arts Census asked questions about race and ethnic identities to determine how abundance and scarcity of resources are related to race and ethnicity.
 Questions about race are not intended to define race biologically, anthropologically, or genetically.
 The Chicago Arts Census encourages respondents to self-identify and can mark more than one identification.
-With this data set, we will develop future resources centered on racial equity.
+With this data set, we plan to develop future resources centered on racial equity.

 ...about disability?

-The Chicago Arts Census asks questions about disability to understand the resources that are and are not available for people with disabilities.
+The Chicago Arts Census asked questions about disability to understand the resources that are and are not available for people with disabilities.
 Labor in the arts negatively and positively affects many in this sector, including those with disabilities.
 We intend to gather data for organizations and programs to aid the development of future resources.
 We encourage respondents to self-identify through open text fields; however, we recognize that identifying a disability may be a challenge or risk.
 The Chicago Arts Census team prioritizes your confidentiality and safety.
-Please feel free to decline to identify or reach out to us at census@acreresidency.org if you would like to share your experience as a person with a disability..
+Respondents were free to decline to identify or reach out to census@acreresidency.org with concerns.

 ...about gender and sexuality?